Under the Bridge: Critical reception

+British magazine Music Week gave the cover version a positive review, writing, "The soulful foursome weave their R&B spell around this classic Red Hot Chili Peppers song.
+Samples of the original [...] are included and this rendition loses none of the emotion."

 Music video

 Both videos were shot as a set and cost £500,000 to make.
 The videos took four months of production before release.
 The girls chose to perform their own stunts in the video, and at one point Natalie Appleton was knocked over by an explosion, although she remained unhurt.